 About the Study: Researchers collected data on teachers and students in grades 4 through 8 from 29 school districts in the 2008–2009 through 2010–2011 school years.
 They used a value-added analysis to measure the effectiveness of teaching in these districts.
 Value-added analysis attempts to estimate each teacher’s unique contribution to student achievement by accounting for students’ prior achievement and other factors that are related to achievement but outside the teacher’s control.
 The researchers then compared the average value added of the teachers of disadvantaged students to the average value added of teachers of other students.
 Eligibility for free or reduced-price lunch was used to identify disadvantaged students.

-Access to Effective Teaching for Disadvantaged Students (Issue Brief)
+Access to Effective Teaching for Disadvantaged Students (In Focus Brief)

 Equal Access to Effective Teaching: What New Research Has to Say about the Problem and a Possible Solution.
 Do disadvantaged students have equal access to effective teachers?
 If not, can incentives be used to address the problem?